katerina-tziala/restaurant-reviews/README.md

    - Performance >70
    - Accessibility >90

  - [**restaurant_reviews-stage_3**](https://github.com/katerina-tziala/restaurant/blob/restaurant_reviews-stage_3/README.md)**:** Building upon the responsive, accessible and connected application that was developed incrementally in the first two stages, the app should now provide additional functionality.
 Users should now be able to create their own reviews and add restaurants in their favorites list.
-If the app is offline, form submissions should defer updating to the remote database until a connection is established.Required performance benchmarks:
+If the app is offline, form submissions should defer updating to the remote database until a connection is established.
+Required performance benchmarks:

    - Progressive Web App >90
    - Performance >90